TheTrevorK/TheTrevorK/README.md

 **Data Analyst**

-I'm an  aspiring Data Analyst with a Masters in Advanced Data Analytics.
-Always seeking to continue my learning.
+I'm an job seeking Data Analyst with a Masters in Advanced Data Analytics.
+Always seeking to continue learning.

    <p align="left">